Two-step nilpotent monodromy of local systems on special varieties: Quasi-Albanese map of special varieties

 Since $\tilde j\circ \tilde c$ is neat, by \cref{def:special}, $(\tilde Y, D_{\tilde Y})$ is not special.
 This implies that, $Y_0$ is not special, and this is a contradiction.
 Therefore the general fibers of $a_0$ are special.
 The theorem is proved. \end{proof}

 \medspace

 \textbf{Acknowledgements.} YD would like to thank Michel Brion, Patrick Brosnan, Frédéric Campana, and Jon Pridham for very fruitful discussions and for answering his questions; Beno\^it Claudon, Philippe Eyssidieux and Jon Pridham for their interest and remarks on the paper; and Carlos Simpson and Katsutoshi Yamanoi for very stimulating discussions during the initial stage of this work.
+We thank Joaquín Moraga for his remarks, which led to \cref{corx:Hirsch}.
 JC and YD are partially supported by the ANR grant Karmapolis (ANR-21-CE40-0010).
 CH was partially supported by NSF research grant DMS-2301374 and by a grant from the Simons Foundation SFI-MPS-MOV-00006719-07.
 MP gratefully acknowledges support from \emph{Deutsche Forschungsgemeinschaft}.